Cosmo-Tech/azure-digital-twin-injector-python/README.md

 # How to install

-Run the install.sh script or follow the instructions below
+Run the install.sh in the deploy folder.

+# How to manual install
+Follow the instructions below

 ## Prerequisites
 You must have a resourceGroup to install the function on.
-You can create one with the command:
+You can create one with the follonwing command or use an already existing one.
 ```
 az create group -l <location> -n <resourceGroupName>
 ```